Decentralized finance: History

 In July 2020, The Washington Post described decentralized finance techniques and the risks involved.
 In September 2020, Bloomberg said that DeFi made up two-thirds of the cryptocurrency market in terms of price changes and that DeFi collateral levels had reached $9 billion.
 Ethereum saw a rise in developers during 2020 due to the increased interest in DeFi.
-Total collateral levels across DeFi protocols reached a peak of $178 billion in November 2021, before declining to under $40 billion by 2023 amid broader downturns in the cryptocurrency market.

 DeFi has attracted venture capitalists such as Andreessen Horowitz and Michael Novogratz.

 The Economist regarded the future of digital finance in 2022 as a "three-way fight" between: Big Tech, such as Facebook with its digital wallet; "big rich countries" that have been testing their own digital currencies; and software developers "building all sorts of applications" to decentralize finance.
 Handling the risks presented by crypto-assets already valued at $2.5 trillion was a particular challenge for US regulators.

-As of May 2025, the lending platform Aave held approximately 45 % of total value locked in DeFi, with around US $25.4 billion in TVL.

-In 2025, following guidance from the Federal Housing Finance Agency regarding crypto assets, several fintech companies began offering mortgage and home equity products backed by cryptocurrency holdings, including Milo, Horizon, and Sovana.
+The evolution of Decentralized Finance (DeFi) began with Bitcoin in 2009 and matured with Ethereum’s 2015 launch, which introduced smart contracts and enabled decentralized applications.
+By 2021, DeFi protocols such as MakerDAO, Compound, Aave, and Uniswap had driven total value locked (TVL) to over $180 billion.
+The 2022 crypto market crash, which followed events like the collapse of Terra/LUNA and FTX, exposed critical vulnerabilities in the DeFi space and triggered a downturn.
+In 2023, DeFi began recovering.
+A key trend was the tokenization of real-world assets (RWA) such as treasury bills, real estate, and carbon credits.
+Platforms like MakerDAO and Centrifuge enabled institutional investors to access on-chain yield tied to off-chain assets.
+Layer 2 scaling solutions such as Arbitrum and Optimism also gained traction, reducing transaction fees and increasing throughput on top of Ethereum.
+This period also marked the rise of intent-based DeFi, allowing users to specify desired outcomes, with protocols handling transaction logic (Bankless, 2023).
+In 2024, regulatory developments shaped DeFi's evolution.
+The European Union’s MiCA framework (Markets in Crypto-Assets Regulation) came into effect, impacting stablecoin issuers and custodial services.
+In response, many DeFi projects began adopting hybrid models, combining decentralized architecture with off-chain compliance layers to navigate legal requirements.
+Meanwhile, interoperability improved with the deployment of cross-chain bridges like Wormhole V2 and Chainlink CCIP, enabling liquidity to flow between Ethereum, Solana, Avalanche, and other ecosystems.